lucasffa/nest-base-project/README.md

----

 # nest-base-project

 ## Overview

-This "nest-base-project" is a NestJS-based backend application designed to demonstrate robust API development practices.
-Leveraging the powerful features of NestJS, this project showcases a fully functional user management system with authentication, role-based access control, and CRUD operations on user data.
+This "nest-base-project" is a NestJS-based backend application designed for robust API development.
+It showcases advanced features like a fully functional user management system with enhanced authentication, role-based access control, and CRUD operations on user data.

 ## Features

+- **Advanced Role and Permission-Based Access Control**: Implementing a sophisticated system that provides granular control over user permissions.
 - **Full CRUD Operations on User**: Create, Read, Update, and Delete user entities.
-- **Authentication and Authorization**: Implemented using JWT tokens and role-based access control.
+- **Authentication and Authorization**: Using JWT tokens and role-based access control with enhanced security measures.
-- **PostgreSQL Integration**: Utilizes PostgreSQL for robust, relational data management.
+- **PostgreSQL Integration**: For robust, relational data management.
-- **Role-Based Access Control**: Admin and Moderator roles with specific permissions.
-- **Password Encryption**: Secures user passwords using bcrypt.
+- **Password Encryption**: Using bcrypt for securing user passwords.
-- **Validation and Error Handling**: Implements DTOs and custom decorators for input validation and structured error responses.
+- **Validation and Error Handling**: Through DTOs and custom decorators for structured error responses.

 ## Architecture